-The catch is that Checkmk doesn’t automatically notice the change to
+The catch is that Checkmk doesn’t automatically notice the change to an address in DNS.

-~/var/check_mk/ipaddresses.cache in your instance, by the way.
+~/var/check_mk/ipaddresses.cache in your site, by the way.

 Checkmk incidentally also supports monitoring via IPv6 — also in dual stack.

-The final important setting can be performed in the Data Sources and Custom Attributes boxes.
-The attributes shown here can be extended as desired, and can be used via rules to configure all host and service parameters very efficiently.
+The latter custom attributes shown here can be extended as desired, and can be used via rules to configure all host and service parameters very efficiently.
 Criticality and Networking Segment are only examples.

-As data sources you can set:
+As monitoring agents you can set:

-Normal Checkmk agent
+Checkmk agent / API integrations

-Piggyback-Data from other hosts will be used.
+Piggyback data from other hosts will be used.

 If you don’t really need a value for a label, but just want to know whether a certain label is attached to the host or not, you can simply enter

-as value (
+yes as the value (

 If you follow this scheme consistently, you will find it easier to define conditions for such labels later.

 2.5.
-Saving and more
+Saving and continuing

-After creating or cloning a host the next logical step is always Save & go to Services.
-With this you enter the automatic service detection, a subject we want to address in the next section.
-Save & Test takes you into the diagnosis mode – with which you can test whether the settings being used produce ANY data at all from the agent.
-Details about the diagnosis mode can be found in the article on the agents.
+On the other hand, Save & go to connection tests takes you into the connection test – with which you can test whether the settings being used actually produce any data from the agent.
+Details on the connection test can be found in the article on monitoring agents.